griffithlab/pVACtools/docs/additional_commands.rst

 Additional Commands
 ===================

-To make the usage of pVAC-Seq easier we have included in the package a list of convenience methods.
+To make using pVAC-Seq easier several convenience methods are included in the package.

 Download Example Data
 ---------------------